ccoenraets/ionic-tutorial/build-ionic-project.md

 title: Module 8&#58; Building the Application
 ---

 This module is optional.
-To build the application for iOS and/or Android, you need the iOS and/or Android SDK installed on your system.
+To build the application for iOS and/or Android, you need the iOS SDK and/or the Android SDK installed on your system.

+## Add the InAppBrowser plugin

+The InAppBrowser plugin is used in Module 9 to support Facebook login when running in Cordova.

+1. On the command line, navigate to the **ionic-tutorial/conference** directory

+1. Add the InAppBrowser plugin

+    ```
+    cordova plugins add org.apache.cordova.inappbrowser
+    ```

 ## Building for iOS

 > You need the iOS SDK installed on your computer to build an iOS version of your application using the steps below.

-1. On the command line, navigate to the **ionic-tutorial/conference** directory
+1. On the command line, make sure you are in the **ionic-tutorial/conference** directory

 1. Add support for the iOS platform: